ursinus-cs477-f2023/Modules/_pages/VectorModule/Exercise4.md

               Return
               ------
-              0 if v is closer to a and 1 if vector is closer to b
+              Dot product between a and b
               """
               res = 0
               ## TODO: Fill this in